 Animals at the Minnesota State Fair

 Here in the middle of the USA, county fairs got started as agricultural events where farmers could show off and sell their best animals and crops, learn new techniques, and swap community gossip.

 To some degree that is still true of every county fair in Minnesota – even in urban areas where “livestock” may be limited to the rabbits and chickens raised by 4H students.
 And, at the end of the season, the Minnesota State Fair does its part to keep this tradition alive with a full range of animal exhibits and competitions.

-My Minnesota State Fair favorites
+My favorite Minnesota State Fair animals

 When it comes to animals at the fair, I’m all in for chickens and horse shows.